Dinma-Faith/product-preview-card-component-main/README.md

 - Mobile-first workflow

 ### What I learned
-- I learnt the use of <picture> element to provide ways to include multiple image src with associated media queries for different devices.
+- I learnt 'the use of a picture-tag' element to provide ways to include multiple image sources with associated media queries for different devices.

 ```html